 - Coiled ground wires build voltage.
 Remember, the whole point is to have your ground/bond wire use the path of LEAST resistance!

-- Proper torqueing of ground screws is required to be code compliant!
+- Proper torquing of ground screws is required to be code compliant!

 NEC is the recommended standard (no force of law unless adopted by the local jurisdiction) that governs the installation of wiring and equipment for residential and commercial installations.
 The NEC was developed in 1897 by insurance, electrical and architectural groups for the purpose of "the practical safeguarding of persons and property from hazards arising from the use of electricity".
-The standard is updated every three years; the next release is scheduled for 2017.
+The standard is updated every three years; with the 2020 edition being the most current.

 Since 1911, the NFPA (National Fire Protection Association) has administered the NEC process and established the rules in developments.
 For the cable industry, outside plant construction rules are published by the IEEE.